BTAA Library Community Engagement Network Teams Migration: FAQs

 Will group members need to have Microsoft accounts to access group documentation?

-You will use your institutional login to access the BTAA Teams tenant - no need to create or use a personal Microsoft account for access.
+You will use your institutional login to access the BTAA Teams environment - no need to create or use a personal Microsoft account for access.

-For more information on accessing the BTAA Teams tenant, check out this article.
+For more information on accessing the BTAA Teams environment, check out this article.

 Will different roles have different access levels?

-There are three types of roles for each Teams site: owner, member, guest
+There are three types of roles for each Team: owner, member, guest

 Typically, member library staff are guests in the BTAA Teams tenant.
-Only those who require elevated access are upgraded to members, as needed.
+Group chairs and co-chairs are members.
+Others are elevated to member status, as needed.

-If you're unable to use the assigned level to effectively complete tasks within the group, please submit a request through the Library Helpdesk at library@btaa.org - a staff member will review your request and follow up with you directly.
+If you're unable to use the assigned level to effectively complete tasks within the group, please submit a request to the Center for Library Programs Helpdesk at library@btaa.org - a staff member will review your request and follow up with you directly.

 Can groups make specific documents publicly accessible (i.e. viewable without login)?

 Members and Owners can adjust file-sharing permissions.
-If others need similar access, please contact the Library Helpdesk at library@btaa.org and request an upgrade to your account in the CLP Community Engagement Network Teams site.
+If others need similar access, please contact the Center for Library Programs Helpdesk at library@btaa.org and request file sharing access.

 Warning

-Member status is not limited to one channel - it applies across the entire Teams site.
+Member status is not limited to one channel - it applies across the entire Team.

 How do I change file permissions to share with people outside the group?